Areas and suburbs in San Francisco

 Family-friendly suburbs in San Francisco

-For expats moving to San Francisco with children it will be a priority to be close to good schools.
+For expats moving to San Francisco with children, it will be a priority to be close to good schools.
 Suburbs with access to open spaces and facilities that cater for children are an added bonus.

 Walnut Creek is well connected to San Francisco by the Bay Area Rapid Transit (BART) system and bus.
+There are also a number of bike lanes and trails for cycling enthusiasts.

 Young and hip areas in San Francisco